2015 Men's EuroHockey Championship II

 The 2015 Men's EuroHockey Championship II was the 6th edition of the Men's EuroHockey Championship II, the second level of the men's European field hockey championships organized by the European Hockey Federation.
 It was held from the 19th until the 27th of July 2015 in Prague, Czech Republic.

-The tournament also served as a qualifier for the 2017 EuroHockey Championship, with the finalists Poland and Austria qualifying.
+The tournament also served as a qualifier for the 2017 EuroHockey Championship, with the champions and runners-up Poland and Austria, respectively, qualifying.

 Qualified teams

 Format

 The eight teams were split into two groups of four teams.
 The top two teams advanced to the semifinals to determine the winner in a knockout system.
 The bottom two teams played in a new group with the teams they did not play against in the group stage.

 Results

 All times were local (UTC+2).